tartansandal/tartansandal.github.io/_drafts/github-pages-on-fedora.md

 * A flexible, low-friction development environment, with [Jekyll] and [Liquid] providing attractive and flexible layout and themes, plus plugins for extra features and few constraints for advanced users.
-You can even use your own domain name if you want to.

 This looked like much more fun than the [Movable Type] based [blogs.perl.org] I had previously used, and that rekindled my desire to write a technical